Foundation Repair Process

 Foundation Repair Process – What to Expect

-Step by Step Walk Through – Foundation Repair Process and What to Expect
+Step by Step Walk Through – How to Repair House Foundation and What to Expect

 Understand the foundation repair process and what to expect.
 Yes foundation repairs are a major event but prepare yourself by knowing what to expect.
 It eases worries, sets expectations and is a shining light at the end of the tunnel.
 Follow us through a full house foundation repair lift.
 It is the best way to highlight the process and help explain what to expect.

 This North Texas home has approximately 4800 SF.
 It needed an over-lift of six plus inches.
-Typically this means lifting the entire house to a level (or nearly level) condition.
+Typically, the foundation repair process means lifting the entire house to a level (or nearly level) condition.
 Then the structure is “over-lifted” an additional amount.
 This helps prevent future soil movement from impacting the structure after the foundation repair has been completed.

 - Pilings need to be placed around the entire perimeter beam.